MicrosoftDocs/visualstudio-docs/docs/install/update-visual-studio.md

 ## Use the Visual Studio IDE

-You can check for an update and then install it using the menu bar or the search box in Visual Studio 2022.
+You can check for an update and then install it by using the menu bar or the search box in Visual Studio 2022.

 ### Open Visual Studio